For any questions about the COVID-19 Testing Pilot Program, contact:

-- The Department of Health Services will review all applications to ensure they are consistent with state and local testing priorities.
+- The Department of Health Services reviewed all applications to ensure they were consistent with state and local testing priorities.

-- The funds will be distributed on a first-come, first-served basis until the deadline or until all funds are exhausted, whichever is sooner.
+- The funds were distributed on a first-come, first-served basis until the deadline.

-- The Department of Health Services will only respond to those applications that meet the application criteria.
+- The Department of Health Services only responded to those applications that meet the application criteria.